Keeper-Security/Commander/README.md

 Keeper Security develops the world's most downloaded password manager and encrypted digital vault with millions of individual customers and thousands of enterprise customers worldwide.
 Keeper is a zero-knowledge, native and cloud-based solution available on every mobile and desktop device platform. <a href="#about-keeper">Read more</a> about Keeper or visit the [Keeper Security](https://keepersecurity.com) website.

 Keeper Commander is a command-line and SDK interface to [Keeper&reg; Password Manager](https://keepersecurity.com).
 Commander can be used to access and control your Keeper vault, perform administrative functions (such as end-user onboarding and data import/export), launch remote sessions, rotate passwords, eliminate hardcoded passwords and more.
-Keeper Commander is an open source project with contributions from Keeper's engineering team and customers.
+Keeper Commander is an open source project with contributions from Keeper's engineering team and partners.

 If you need any assistance or require specific functionality not supported in Commander yet, please contact us at commander@keepersecurity.com.

 ### Use Cases